Bachelor of Science in Construction Management

 |Select four of the following:|

-Completion of COMS 1301 satisfies the University's communication requirement.
+Completion of CM 1311 CONSTRUCTION DRAFTING satisfies the University's computer proficiency requirement.

 More hours may be required to strengthen student's program or demonstrate proficiency.
 See Prior Preparation and Course Requirements.